-Learn how to create graffiti art from your photos in Adobe Photoshop, using filters and adjustments.
+Learn how to make graffiti art from your photos in Adobe Photoshop, using filters and adjustments.

 Follow along with us over on our Envato Tuts+ YouTube channel:

-Looking for a graffiti font to compliment your design?
+Looking for a graffiti font to complement your design?
 Check out our recommended graffiti fonts:

 1. How to Create the Brick Wall Background